 Give your employees a little bit of time off to recoup and tend to their personal lives.
 You could schedule the half days just before long weekends if you want to show added appreciation.
 No one is going to complain about less time at work.
 Gifts from the employee schedule are a great way to show appreciation to employees.
 You can use employee scheduling software to help plan this.

 Bring in a local artist or band to perform for your team members.
 If possible, find musicians that cater to the tastes of your workers and play songs you know they enjoy.

 Stuck at work on a hot summer day?
 Why not take your employees out for a stroll?
 This is a good way to encourage conversation, get everyone’s blood flowing, and idea muscle working.
 You could also combine this activity with another – like getting ice cream.

 Every worker likes to be recognized and thanked for the contribution they make to the company.
 Public recognition is even better.
-Whether it’s at a weekly meeting or during lunch break, find a way to reward your employees for their hard work.
+Whether it’s at a weekly meeting, during lunch break or through an employee of the month program, find a way to reward your employees for their hard work.

 Additionally, say “thank you” often, learn the names of all your staff, and treat them the way they want to be treated.
 The little things do add up.

 Take your whole team out for ice cream on a day that’s convenient.
 Or, if everyone can’t go at once, do it in shifts.
 This gives your staff a chance to breathe a sigh of relief, spend some time away from work, and enjoy a tasty treat.